microsoft/vivainsights_ingressupload/PowerShell_Solution/README.md

 Mandatory parameters
 1. App (client) ID.
 Find this ID in the registered app information on the Azure portal under **Application (client) ID**.
 If you haven’t created and registered your app yet, follow the instructions in our main data import documentation, under Register a new app in Azure.
 2. Path to the zip folder.
 Format the path like this: `C:\\Users\\JaneDoe\\OneDrive - Microsoft\\Desktop\\info.zip`.
-If you haven't downloaded the zip folder yet, find it [here](https://go.microsoft.com/fwlink/?linkid=2230444)  .
+If you haven't downloaded the zip folder yet, find it [here](https://go.microsoft.com/fwlink/?linkid=2243005).
 Refer to our [main data-import documentation](https://learn.microsoft.com/viva/insights/advanced/admin/import-org-data-first#prepare-the-data-export) for more information about using the files in this folder.
+Or, for importing survey results, download [this zip folder](https://go.microsoft.com/fwlink/?linkid=2242706) and refer to our [documentation](https://learn.microsoft.com/viva/insights/advanced/admin/import-survey-results).
 3. Azure Active Directory tenant ID.
 Also find this ID on the app's overview page under **Directory (tenant) ID**.
 4. Scale Unit: The scaleunit for your tenant.
 Eg: novaprdwus2-02
 5. Ingress Data Type: `HR` or `Survey`